Brooksville Education Foundation Scholarship Information

 Scholarship Application Introduction

-Brooksville residents of any age who are enrolled in post-secondary education programs leading to degrees, certificates, or licenses are eligible to apply for aid from the Foundation.
+Brooksville residents of any age who are enrolled in post-secondary education programs leading to 2 or 4-year degrees, professional certificates, or licenses are eligible to apply for aid from the Foundation.
 If you are a resident of Brooksville, are furthering your post-secondary education, and need financial help meeting the costs of school, we encourage you to apply.
-Students who spent part or all of their youth in Brooksville, and whose families still live here, will be considered as residents, although they may have relocated elsewhere in order to pursue their education or careers.
+Students who spent part or all of their youth in Brooksville, and whose families still live here, will be considered as residents through age 26, although they may have relocated elsewhere in order to pursue their education or careers.

 Our flagship fund, honoring the life and work of Maryann Snow Bates, provides scholarships to Brooksville students pursuing post-secondary education in any field at a degree granting institution.
 The Foundation also administers other memorial scholarship funds with expressed preferences for students pursuing education in specific fields:

 Awards from the Isabel Grindle Condon Scholarship Fund are made preferentially to prospective teachers.

 Awards from the Phyllis Ames Cox Scholarship Fund are made preferentially to students preparing for careers in veterinary medicine or international relations.